 My first trip to a foreign country was to France.
 I’ve been studying at French language school for five years which was the other reason why I felt so special about everything French.
 Looking back to these days, I realize how many things have changed.
-In the end of the 90s and in the beginning of the new Millenium, Bulgaria was a country very different from now.
+At the end of the 90s and at the beginning of the new Millenium, Bulgaria was a country very different from now.
 The opportunities to travel weren’t so many comparing them with nowadays.

 I grew up with the stories which my father told me about his travels around the world.
 When from the school came the proposal to travel around France and to take part in exchange programs my family was total in.
 I was only 15 years old and this trips gave me such new perspective on life.
 Since then I have never stopped dreaming about traveling the world and opening my mind.

 That’s why I would like to share with you the four places which left a mark on my mind.
 In the list below you will not see Paris or some of the big French cities.
 I am sure that some of them are not on any popular travel list.
 If you are adventurous enough you will give them a try and feel their own charm.